auth0/auth0-flutter/auth0_flutter/FAQ.md

 Otherwise, the browser modal will close right away and the user will be automatically logged in again, as the cookie will still be there.

-> **Warning**
-> Keeping the shared session cookie may not be an option if you have strong privacy and/or security requirements, for example in the case of a banking app.
+> ⚠️ Keeping the shared session cookie may not be an option if you have strong privacy and/or security requirements, for example in the case of a banking app.

 ### 4. How can I change the message in the iOS alert box?